ALEHACKsp/LobbySimulatorCompanion/README.md

 While with these things you can never have a 100% guarantee, here's why you shouldn't get banned:
-1) This app does not modify or interact with DBD in any way.
+1) This app does not modify or interfere with DBD in any way.
+2) It is not aimed at cheating but at getting more stats that the game does not provide.
-2) It's a completely external/independent desktop application, which does not hook to any Steam/DBD process.
+3) It is a completely external/independent desktop application, which does not hook to any Steam/DBD process.
-3) It only reads some network traffic for tracking connections but never sends packets or fiddles with them.
+4) It may read network traffic for tracking connections but never sends packets or fiddles with them.
-4) It doesn't alter the game mechanics in any way.
+5) It doesn't alter the game mechanics in any way.
-5) It is based on the MLGA codebase, which it not banned by EAC, and running since 2016.
+6) It is based on the MLGA codebase, which was not banned by EAC before.
-6) The tool does nothing that you couldn't do manually.
+7) The tool does nothing that you couldn't do manually.
 It just organizes and simplifies the information.
-7) I have contacted EAC (Easy Anti Cheat) and they replied that it's not in their interest to ban these kinds of applications, unless explicitly asked by the game developers.
+8) I have contacted EAC (Easy Anti Cheat) and they replied that it's not in their interest to ban these kinds of applications, unless explicitly asked by the game developers.
 Their "main focus is on the specifically crafted cheating tools".